 This iSignager LCD Series user manual only contains the hardware information.
-For the detailed information of the iSignager AdDesign software that came with the iSignager LCD Series, please refer to the iSignager AdDesign user manual.
+For the detailed information of the iSignager AdDesign or iSignager AdExpress software that came with the iSignager LCD Series, please refer to the iSignager AdDesign or iSignager AdExpress user manual.

-1.2 iSignager LCD Series Overview
+1.2 iSignager-LCD-26/42 Series Overview

 The iSignager LCD Series is a multimedia display device developed by IEI to display dynamic, visual and audio contents for a target audience.
 The flat front panel of iSignager LCD Series provides IP 64 protection, which effectively wards off dust and water.
-The iSignager LCD Series comes with an application software, the iSignager AdDesign, to help users to design, schedule and transfer dynamic contents for iSignager LCD Series to display.
+The iSignager LCD Series comes with an application software, the iSignager AdDesign or the iSignager AdExpress, to help users to design, schedule and transfer dynamic contents for iSignager LCD Series to display.
 The built-in wireless connection enables the display sources to be updated anytime anywhere.
 With the iSignager LCD Series, an advertising station is easily established and promotes the product and services in the simplest way.